 But, it was so good to see my name on GFG About us page:

 Placement talks were all around the hostel corridors and hallways.
 Even scorching hot summer couldn’t lessen the spirit.
 Everyone seemed crazy.

 15th August, yes that’s when first company visited our campus.
 Aricent was kind of mass recruiter, but better than mass recruiters like TCS, Wipro.
-At least this is what we were told.
+At least this is what we were foretold.
 They conducted a written test, a group discussion, a technical interview lasting 45 minutes followed by an HR interview of 25 minutes.
 Written test had aptitude, English comprehension, vocab, technical each with individual sectional cut off and individual time allocation.
 They asked almost everything (C, C++, OS, DBMS, Digital Electronics, Microprocessors, Comp.
 Org. & Architecture and DS) in technical interview.
-I think their goal was to cover breadth and depth, because when I thought I was doing well in DS, my interview was over.
+I think their goal was to cover breadth and not depth, because when I thought I was doing well in DS, my interview was over.
+The HR interview was very unique and I didn’t expect such weirdo questions.
+Questions like “5 uses of a ball-pen except writing” or “What do I feel when I look myself in the mirror every morning?” or “Tell me a secret of yours which noone knows about, not even your parents or siblings” needed quick response.
 Final result was announced on 17th August.
 151 had made it.